wapmorgan/UnifiedArchive/README.md

 ```php
 public function getFileNames(): array
 ```
-Obtaining the list of files in archive.
-The symbol of division of catalogs can be both a slash, and a backslash (depends on format).
+Retrieving the list of files in archive.
+The catalogs separator can be both a slash, and a backslash (depends on archive format).

 ```php
 public function getFileData($filename): ArchiveEntry
 ```

-Obtaining detailed information on the file in archive.
+Retrieving detailed information on the file in archive.
 The name of the file has to COINCIDE in ACCURACY with one stored in archive.
 It is restricted to change a symbol of division of catalogs.
 This method returns object of _wapmorgan\UnifiedArchive\ArchiveEntry_ with following fields: